bboreham/weave/docs/ipam.md

 ### The Ring

-We consider the universe as a ring, and place tokens at the start of each range owned by a node.
-The node owns every address from the start token up to but not including the next token which denotes another owned range.
+We consider the universe as a ring, and place tokens at the start of each range owned by a peer.
+The peer owns every address from the start token up to but not including the next token which denotes another owned range.
 Ranges wrap around the end of the universe.

 This ring is a CRDT.
-Nodes only ever make changes in ranges that they own (except under administrator command - see later).
+Peers only ever make changes in ranges that they own (except under administrator command - see later).
 This makes the data structure inherently convergent.

 In more detail:
 - Each token is a tuple {peer name, version, tombstone flag}, placed at an IP address.
 - Peer names are taken from Weave: they are unique and survive across restarts.
-- A host owns the ranges indicated by the tokens it owns.
+- A peer owns the ranges indicated by the tokens it owns.
-- A token can only be inserted by the host owning the range it is inserted into.
+- A token can only be inserted by the peer owning the range it is inserted into.
-- Entries in the map can only be updated by the owning host, and when this is done the version is incremented
+- Entries in the map can only be updated by the owning peer, and when this is done the version is incremented
 - The map is always gossiped in its entirety
-- The merge operation when a host receives a map is:
+- The merge operation when a peer receives a map is:
   - Disjoint tokens are just copied into the combined map
   - For entries with the same token, pick the highest version number
-- If a token maps to a tombstone, this indicates that the previous owning host that has left the network.
+- If a token maps to a tombstone, this indicates that the previous owning peer that has left the network.
   - For the purpose of range ownership, tombstones are ignored - ie ranges extend past tombstones.
   - Tombstones are only inserted by an administrative action (see below)
   - Tombstones expire and are removed from the ring after two weeks.
-- The data gossiped about the ring also includes the amount of free space in each range: this is not essential but it improves the selection of which node to ask for space.
+- The data gossiped about the ring also includes the amount of free space in each range: this is not essential but it improves the selection of which peer to ask for space.

 ### The allocator

 - The allocator can allocate freely to containers on your machine from ranges you own
   - This data does not need to be persisted (assumed to have the same failure domain)
-- If the allocator runs out of space (all owned ranges are full), it will ask another host for space
+- If the allocator runs out of space (all owned ranges are full), it will ask another peer for space
-  - we pick a host to ask at random, weighted by the amount of space owned by each host
+  - we pick a peer to ask at random, weighted by the amount of space owned by each peer
-  - if the target host decides to give up space, it unicasts a message back to the asker with the newly-updated ring.
+  - if the target peer decides to give up space, it unicasts a message back to the asker with the newly-updated ring.
-  - we will continue to ask for space until we receive some via the gossip mechanism, or our copy of the ring tells us all nodes are full.
+  - we will continue to ask for space until we receive some via the gossip mechanism, or our copy of the ring tells us all peers are full.

-- When hosts are asked for space, there are 4 scenarios:
+- When peers are asked for space, there are 4 scenarios:
-  1. We have an empty range; we can change the host associated with the token at the beginning of the range, increment the version and gossip that
+  1. We have an empty range; we can change the peer associated with the token at the beginning of the range, increment the version and gossip that
   2. We have a range which can be subdivided by a single token to form a free range.
-We insert said token, mapping to the host requesting space and gossip that.
+We insert said token, mapping to the peer requesting space and gossip that.
-  3. We have a 'hole' in the middle of a range; an empty range can be created by inserting two tokens, one at the beginning of the hole mapping to the host requesting the space, and one at the end of the hole mapping to us.
+  3. We have a 'hole' in the middle of a range; an empty range can be created by inserting two tokens, one at the beginning of the hole mapping to the peer requesting the space, and one at the end of the hole mapping to us.
   4. We have no space.

 ## Initialisation

-Nodes are told the universe - the IP range from which all allocations are made - when starting up.
-Each node must be given the same range.
+Peers are told the universe - the IP range from which all allocations are made - when starting up.
+Each peer must be given the same range.

 At start-up, nobody owns any address range.
 We deal with concurrent start-up through a process of leader election.
-In essence, the node with the highest id claims the entire universe for itself, and then other nodes can begin to request ranges from it.
+In essence, the peer with the highest id claims the entire universe for itself, and then other peers can begin to request ranges from it.
 An election is triggered by some peer being asked to allocate or claim an address.

 If a peer elects itself as leader, then it can respond to the request